 It is concluded that the existing Rel-16 N3IWF-architecture is used as the basis to address data service from both networks and service continuity between the two networks.

-Editor's note: With Rel-16 N3IWF architecture, whether it can ensure that the VIAPA applications obtains QoS in the underlay network, and if not, how to enhance the Rel-16 N3IWF architecture, is FFS.
+Rel-16 N3IWF architecture can ensure that the VIAPA applications obtains QoS in the underlay network via UE requesting using existing PDU session modification the requested QoS which will be provided if allowed by subscription local configuration and network load condition per current R16 specification.